Stellarium/stellarium/guide/README.md

 ### Aim for the HTML Version

-The Stellarium Online Guide should just become a classical frameset.
-A narrow box on the left side with table of contents, and the content area on the right.
+The Stellarium Online Guide currently is a set of HTML pages cut at the chapter level.
+It could become a classical frameset: a narrow box on the left side with table of contents, and the content area on the right, maybe with a separate area for footnotes.
 Each chapter should become a page to facilitate fast loading.
 Colored boxes should be available, largely as they appear in the PDF Version.
 Hyperlinks to external sites should open a new tab or window, internal links should of course just load the other page.

 ### State
-From what can be seen already:
+From what we know already:

 `htlatex` does not create HTML from the TeX files, but it creates a classical DVI file which is then further processesd by the HTML creation process `ht4lt`.
 Therefore it seems useful to make sure a classical dvi file can be created.
 I added a dvi target for this.